vykoio/docs/docs/overview.md

 sidebar_label: Overview
 ---

+If you have any issues or further questions, please don't hesitate to contact our [support team](https://vyko.io/support).

 ## Schema

 All API access is via **HTTPs** and the base path of the URL is `https://api.vyko.io`.
 It is important to note that the API body format \(both receiving and sending\) is in **JSON**.
 Therefore, it is reccomended to set the `Content-Type` header to `application/json`.